LumaVistaLab/DolbySurrEX-flag-patcher/README.md

 # Dolby Surround EX Flag Patcher

-This repository contains a Python patcher for a specific Dolby Media Producer Suite 2.0 output case: Blu-ray Dolby Digital Plus with Dolby Atmos `.eb3` bitstreams whose 7.1 Lrs/Rrs audio core was authored with a `5.1 Dolby PLIIx` 7.1-to-5.1 downmix, but whose AC-3 core metadata does not advertise Dolby Surround EX.
+This repository contains a Python patcher for a specific Dolby Media Producer Suite v2.0 (DMPS v2.0) output case: Blu-ray Dolby Digital Plus with Dolby Atmos `.eb3` bitstreams whose 7.1 Lrs/Rrs audio core was authored with a `5.1 Dolby PLIIx` 7.1-to-5.1 downmix, but whose AC-3 core metadata does not advertise Dolby Surround EX.

 The tool patches the AC-3 core `dsurexmod` field to the value MediaInfo reports as `Format settings: Dolby Surround EX`, then recomputes the AC-3 CRC words.